 The sample is then filtered through a wet strength nitro-cellulose filter of pore size 1.0µm, which is weighed both before filtration and again after desiccation of the filtrate and filter.
 The mass of captured filtrate is thus determined.

 Should the soluble chlorides in coastal samples be required, a known volume of the filtrate water is desiccated and the resulting salts weighed.
 By calculation, the mass of solubles can be determined.

 As the cross-sectional area of each collection bucket is known, the precipitation rate per m2 can be determined by calculation and the result indicated in any of the units to the time weighting preferred.

 As most standards require the results to be reflected on a Milligram/day/square metre basis it is preferable to report results in this format.

 While it is possible to ash each sample to determine the exact carbon or organic constituent, this is a lengthy process and should rather be dispensed with in favour of microscopic analysis that will permit the analyst to determine the following:

-The type of recognisable organic particulate and pollens present, their size as compared to 5µm graticle spacing and an estimate of the amount of organic matter.
-A range of magnifications from 80 to 150 is ideal and an old Konimeter microscope and stage provides an ideal combination of specifications.
+The type of recognisable organic particulate and pollens present, their size as compared to 5µm graticule spacing, and an estimate of the amount of organic matter.
+A range of magnifications from 80 to 150 is ideal and an old Konimeter microscope and stage provide an ideal combination of specifications.
 An estimate of the percentage of respirable particulate can also be made.
 A cursory scan for fibrous material can be undertaken.

 |Scanning electron microscopy – SEM|